 On rare occasions, students decide that the UHP is not for them.
 When this happens, students complete a Request for Removal form, which may be obtained from the front desk at the Honors office.
 The UHP may ask the student to have a brief meeting with their Honors mentor to discuss their reasons for withdrawal.

-Under special circumstances, suspended students with a cumulative GPA of 3.2-3.299 may be able to pursue one honors contract by express permission from the Director and their UHP mentor.
+Under special circumstances, suspended students with a cumulative GPA of 3.2-3.299 may be able to pursue one Honors contract by express permission from the Director and their UHP mentor.
 This would be in effect on a semester basis only.
-The same policy applies to students holding any current or future leadership positions in either The Honors Connection or The Honors Assembly.
+The same policy applies to students holding any current or future leadership positions in the Honors Assembly.